A Kohler expert explains why kitchen faucets splash — the causes and solutions.

+To explain why kitchen faucets splash — and how to prevent splashing, I turned to Joel Smith, Kohler Faucet’s director of new product engineering, who proved to be the perfect answer man.
 Some people live with uncontrolled water issues at the kitchen sink while others only experience the phenomenon after replacing an old faucet.
 Whatever the case it’s annoying and messy!
 In my post on Making Sense of Kitchen Faucets, I give a logical designer’s solution — lining up the spout with the center of the drain.
-But that doesn’t explain why some faucets splash — or how to prevent splashing.
-So I turned to Joel Smith, Kohler Faucet’s director of new product engineering, who proved to be the perfect answer man.
-Why choose an expert from a single brand?
+But that doesn’t explain why some faucets splash.
+But why choose an expert from a single brand?
 Kohler’s Vinnata came out as the top Buyer’s Pick in two polls conducted over a five year period.
+So why not?

 According to Smith, one cause of splashing is that “when water hits the sink, it’s displacing what’s there a split second before.
 It’s a little like someone jumping into a full pool – the existing water needs someplace to go.”